Do you have warts and want to get them removed in Barcelona?

 A wart is a small growth on the skin, usually caused by infection with a virus such as the human papillomavirus (HPV).
 If not neutralised by the immune system, the virus multiplies in the superficial layers of the skin in a specific location, usually on the fingers, feet or face.

-The warts may appear singly or in groups of several small warts.
+They may appear individually or in groups of several small warts.
 This is called a "mosaic".

 The most common warts include: